 Provide an Employer Match Program to maximize the positive impact of your organization’s commitment to our the local community.

-Sponsor Events with United Way-Thomas Jefferson Area to get double the exposure with event advertising and promotions for popular and well-attended community activities.
+Sponsor Events with United Way of Greater Charlottesville to get double the exposure with event advertising and promotions for popular and well-attended community activities.

 Volunteer with our annual Day of Caring by committing to a single day of service for our community and a fun day of camaraderie for your employees!